Ex-England star Potter is new Rangers head coach

-Jo Potter takes over as new head coach at Rangers
+Rangers Women: Former England midfielder Jo Potter named new head coach

 Last updated on .From the section Rangers

-Former England midfielder Jo Potter is the new head coach at Rangers.
+Former England midfielder Jo Potter is the new head coach at Rangers Women.

-The 38-year-old, who was most recently assistant manager at Birmingham City, replaces Malky Thomson who has returned to a role with the men's academy.
+The 38-year-old, most recently assistant manager at Birmingham City, replaces Malky Thomson, who returned to a role with the men's academy.

-Potter won the last of her 35 caps in 2018 and counts Arsenal, Birmingham, Everton, Leicester City and Reading among her former clubs.
+Potter won the last of her 35 caps in 2018 and counts Arsenal, Birmingham City, Everton, Leicester City and Reading among her former clubs.

 "I feel aligned with the club's ambitions and standards to continually grow and move forward," she said.